wsq003/DapperHelper/README.md

 # DapperHelper
-create entity and sql for dapper
+create entity and sql for dapper.

+should be better than EF `Scaffold-DbContext`

 it's better to use this tool in command line